Redundant representations help generalization in wide neural networks: Results

-\paragraph{Reaching mitosis on ImageNet} A second scenario where we didn't observe the hallmarks of mitosis is ImageNet.
-We trained a family of ResNet50 where we multiply all the channels of the layers after the input stem by a constant factor $c \in \{0.25, 0.5, 1, 2, 4\}$.
+\paragraph{Clones appear only if a network interpolates the training set: the case of ImageNet.} We saw that a chunk of neurons can be considered a clone if it fully captures the relevant features of the data, achieving almost zero training error (see Fig. \ref{fig:hallmarks-redundancy}).
+This condition is not satisfied for most of the networks trained on ImageNet \cite{belkin2019reconciling}, therefore we do not expect to see redundant representations in this important case.
+We verified this hypothesis by training a family of ResNet50s where we multiply all the channels of the layers after the input stem by a constant factor $c \in \{0.25, 0.5, 1, 2, 4\}$.
 In this manner the widest final representation we consider consists of $8192$ neurons, which is four times wider than both the standard ResNet50 \citep{he2016deep} and its wider version \citep{zagoruyko2016wide} (see Sec. \ref{sec:methods-nn}).
-We trained all the networks following the standard protocols and achieved test errors comparable or slightly lower than those reported in the literature (see Sec. \ref{sec:training_hyperparams}).
+We trained all the networks following the standard protocols and achieved test errors comparable to or slightly lower than those reported in the literature (see Appendix, Sec. \ref{sec:training_hyperparams}).
+We find that even in the case of the largest ResNet50, the top-1 error on the training set is $\sim$ 8\% (see Fig. \ref{fig:imagenet}-a) and the network does not achieve interpolation, as discussed also in \cite{belkin2019reconciling}.

-In this setting none of the elements associated with a development of independent clones can be observed.
-The scaling of the test error of the chunks is steeper than $w_c^{-1/2}$ (see Fig. \ref{fig:imagenet}-a) suggesting that chunks remain significantly correlated to each other.
-Figure \ref{fig:imagenet}-b shows that the mean correlation of the residuals does not decrease during training, as it happens for the networks we trained on CIFAR10 and CIFAR100.
-We conclude that a representation with 8192 neurons seems too narrow to encode all the relevant features redundantly on ImageNet, which has 1000 classes.
-Indeed, the top-1 classification error of the largest ResNet50 on the training set is $\sim$ 92\%, well below the interpolation threshold and a chunk as large as 4096 activations is not able to reconstruct all the relevant variations of the data as it does in the cases analyzed in Sec. \ref{sec:results} (see Fig. \ref{fig:imagenet}-c).
+In this setting, none of the elements associated with the development of independent clones can be observed.
+The scaling of the test error of the chunks is steeper than $w_c^{-1/2}$ (see Fig. \ref{fig:imagenet}-b) suggesting that chunks remain significantly correlated to each other.
+Figure \ref{fig:imagenet}-c shows that the mean correlation of the residuals does not decrease during training, as it happens for the networks we trained on CIFAR10 and CIFAR100.
+We conclude that in a ResNet50, a representation with 8192 neurons is too narrow to encode all the relevant features redundantly on ImageNet, and a chunk as large as 4096 activations is not able to reconstruct all the relevant variations of the data as it does in the cases analyzed in Sec. \ref{sec:results}.